 If there have been modifications or replacements made to your RV, then these instructions may not apply.
 Please contact the service center or technician who performed the modifications or substitutions if assistance is required.

 Audio/Visual System Guide

 Radio operation:

 - 1. Turn ON the radio. - 2.
-Select speaker output using the controls on the radio face.
+Select speaker output using the controls on the radio face (radio sound does not run through the sound bar).

 CD operation